tblobaum/central-order/index.md

 Diversity leads to conflict.
 Conflict leads to pharaoh.
 Pharaoh leads to pyramid building.

+### CHAPTER XIX
+IN THE HEBREW LANGUAGE one may turn little Ma around to make multiples (or people).
+This word is Am, which is the most commonly used word in the bible.
+You can also take little Ma, turn her around to make Am, and then attach to the ends of words to pluralize.
+Through careful consideration we can discover mankind's first words.
+Ba, Ma, Am, Baam, Maab
+Thumb, Index, Middle, Ring, Pinky
+Turn Ma around and put her together with Ba to make Baam.
+Baum is the family tree.
+Mob is one of the oldest words in the world.
+Mob simply means the family tree is going the other direction on you.

 ## ABOUT THE AUTHOR
 #### THE AUTHOR’S NAME